paldepind/flyd/README.md

 the stream as a dependency so that our stream wont return values before the original stream produces its first value.

-Flyd includes a map function as part of its core.
+Flyd includes a similair map function as part of its core.

 ### Reducing a stream

-Lets try something else, reducing a stream!
+Lets try something else: reducing a stream!
 It could look like this:

 ```javascript
 var reduceStream = function(f, acc, s) {